 “I’m weary of all the same problems.”

-First, let’s look at peace.
-I memorized plenty of verses when I was a kid at church.
-But the first passage that I can remember choosing to memorize on my own as an adult is Philippians 4:6-7, a beautiful passage about peace.
+The first passage that I can remember choosing to memorize on my own as an adult is Philippians 4:6-7, a beautiful passage about peace.